 - Click Verify.

-Sign in using the SMS Authentication factor
+Sign in with the SMS Authentication factor

 Go to your org's sign-on page.
 Provide your username and any other credentials requested by the Sign-In Widget, such as a password.